-The results of this study is in line with the research conducted by Santiago found that lipid profile values given high-fat diet have a tendency of higher lipid profile values 11.
-Lipid profile of K2 and K3 groups tends to be lower than K1
+The results of this study are in line with the research conducted by Santiago which found that high-fat diet would lead to higher lipid profile values.11 In our study, the lipid profile of K2 and K3 groups tend to be lower than K1.

-In this study the administration of high-fat diet began to be administered in the second week aimed at increasing the lipid profile which includes total cholesterol, LDL-C, HDL-C and TG levels.
+In this study, the administration of high-fat diet began to be administered in the second week aimed at increasing the lipid profile which includes total cholesterol, LDL-C, HDL-C and TG levels.
 The results showed that the high-fat feeding (Table 2) successfully increased levels of total cholesterol significantly.

-Lipids derived from food will undergo digestion process in the intestine into free fatty acids, triacylglycerol, phospholipids and cholesterol.
-In the free fatty acid intestine, triacylglycerol, phospholipids and cholesterol are processed and absorbed into the bloodstream in the form of chylomicrons.
+Lipids derived from food will undergo digestion process in the intestine into free fatty acids, triacylglycerol, phospholipids, and cholesterol.
+In the free fatty acid intestine, triacylglycerol, phospholipids, and cholesterol are processed and absorbed into the bloodstream in the form of chylomicrons.
 High levels of lipids in the diet will cause cholesterol absorption during digestion in the intestine to increase.
-Increased lipid absorption can lead to a condition of dyslipidemia that is characterized by elevated total cholesterol, LDL-C and triacylglycerol levels and decreased levels of HDL-C in the blood2.
+Increased lipid absorption can lead to a condition of dyslipidemia that is characterized by elevated total cholesterol, LDL-C, and triacylglycerol levels and decreased levels of HDL-C in the blood.2

-The decrease of LDL-C level may occur due to hesperidin content in the peel of Pacitanese sweet orange where the mechanism of action of hesperidin is estimated by inhibition of reductase HMGCoA enzyme activity4.
-The activity of reductase HMG-CoA inhibited by hesperidine causes the cholesterol synthesis of the liver to be reduced.
-The decrease in the amount of cholesterol in the liver stimulates the formation of more LDLR.
-LDLR is a receptor that functions to enter LDL-C in the blood into the liver, the more formation of LDLR can cause LDL-C in the blood to be reduced2.
+The reduction of LDL-C level may occur due to hesperidin content in the peel of Pacitanese sweet orange where the mechanism of action of hesperidin is estimated by inhibition of reductase HMG-CoA enzyme activity which reduces the cholesterol synthesis in the liver.4 The decrease of cholesterol synthesis in the liver stimulates the formation of more LDLR.
+LDLR is a receptor that functions to enter LDL-C in the blood into the liver, the more formation of LDLR can cause LDL-C in the blood to be reduced.2

-The result of literature study has been done is known that in the peel of sweet orange there is d-limonen compound which can affect to lipid profile.
-The d-limonene compound of an orange peel can affect PPAR.
-PPAR (Peroxisome proliferator-activated receptors) is a transcription factor of super family nuclear receptors.
-PPAR circulating with its ligand may affect lipid metabolism5.
-Activating PPAR can affect the total cholesterol levels in the blood.
-The mechanism of PPAR in affecting total cholesterol is by inhibiting NPC1L1 activity in the intestinal wall.
-NP1C1 is a transporter in charge of bringing cholesterol into the blood6.
+Some literature stated that in the peel of sweet orange contains a d-limonene compound which could affect to lipid profile by altering PPAR activation.
+PPAR (Peroxisome proliferator-activated receptors) is a transcription factor of nuclear receptors super family which modulate lipid metabolism.5 Activating PPAR could alter the total cholesterol levels in the blood by inhibiting NPC1L1 activity in the intestinal wall.
+NP1C1 is a transporter in charge of bringing cholesterol into the blood.6

-In orange peel there is also a water soluble fiber that is pectin.
-The mechanism of action pectin in lowering cholesterol is by binding to cholesterol contained in the digestive system, thus preventing it to be absorbed into the bloodstream.
-The higher the viscosity of pectin, it will be more effective in absorbing cholesterol.
-High viscosity pectin will lower cholesterol levels by increasing the excretion of bile acids and neutral sterols.
-Pectin which has a high viscosity will play a role in forming mycers and bile acids with low diffusion rate through the bolus to bind cholesterol to the gastrointestinal tract12.
-From the results of research conducted by Mattes, a food technology expert proves that pectin can lower cholesterol levels in the blood.
-By consuming at least 6 grams of pectin per day will be able to reduce blood cholesterol levels up to 13% within 2 weeks13.
+Orange peel also contains water soluble fiber pectin that also has a cholesterol lowering effect by binding to cholesterol contained in the digestive system, thus preventing it to be absorbed into the bloodstream.
+The higher the viscosity of pectin, it will be more efficient in absorbing cholesterol because it stimulates the excretion of bile acids and neutral sterols.
+Pectin also forms mycers and bile acids with low diffusion rate through the bolus to bind cholesterol to the gastrointestinal tract.12 This theory had been proved by Mattes who found that pectin can lower cholesterol levels in the blood by this mechanism.
+He also stated that by consuming at least 6 grams of pectin per day will be able to reduce blood cholesterol levels up to 13% within two weeks. $^{\rm 13}$